xscriptor/x-repo/README.md

-# Xos Website Project
+# X Website Project

-This is the official website for the Xos Operating System, an Arch-based distro.
+This is the official website for the X Operating System, an Arch-based distro.

 ## Features